GoogleCloudPlatform/community/tutorials/exposing-aspnet-webapi-using-dotnetcore-with-cloud-endpoints/index.md

             - Values
             operationId: ApiValuesGet

-    When you will deploy API specification to Google Endpoints, it will create a new Cloud Endpoints service configuration with the name equals to `host` value from our `OpenAPI yaml`.
+    When you will deploy API specification to Endpoints, it will create a new Cloud Endpoints service configuration with the name equals to `host` value from our `OpenAPI yaml`.
 Each endpoints deployment assigns a unique `configuration_id` for versioning purposes.
 When we will deploy the service